Dayton.FYI

 What This Section Does Not Do

-This section establishes principles and commitments.
-It is not an exhaustive data governance policy.
+This section is not an exhaustive data governance policy.
 A complete policy — including specific data classification standards, retention schedules, breach notification procedures, and a formal review process for new data types — will be developed during the community engagement process and refined before Tier 1 launch, drawing on the frameworks cited above and on legal counsel.
 The community engagement process should specifically surface community perspectives on privacy: residents will have views on what information about their neighborhoods, properties, and civic participation they want to be publicly accessible and what they do not.

 The Conservancy District metaphor applies here, too.
 The levees do not exist to stop the water from flowing.
 They exist to ensure it flows where it should and doesn’t flow where it would cause harm.
 Transparency without privacy is a weapon.
 Privacy without transparency is a shield for the powerful.